marcellodesales/node-dirquire/README.md

     └── versioning_tasks.js
 ```

 The following example loads all the `_tasks.js` files, but not the `xml-todos-serializer.js`.
+The `depth` filter helps navigating to directories that contains more than modules required to be loaded.

 ```js
   var loadModules = require("dirquire");